sandeshkalantre/3dwrite/README.md

 Write 3D text using ascii characters

 - Use '-i' command line argument to start the program in interactive mode.
-- Type "C" to clear the screen.
+- Type "C" while in the interactive mode to clear the screen.

 ##example text

 <pre>